CPAN-Security/security.metacpan.org/docs/cna-faq.md

 CPANSec policy is to publish vulnerabilities at 14 days after the maintainer is notified, unless there are compelling reasons for a longer embargo on publishing.
 (For example, we may want to coordinate releases of fixes for multiple modules, or the result of publishing the vulnerability may be dire enough to ensuring that fixes are available first.)

-We may publish vulnerabilities sooner if they have already been disclosed, for example, by the maintainers of a module (including a commit or pending release in a software repository), or by a user in a public forum (including the issue tracker or pull requests for a module).
+We may publish vulnerabilities sooner if these have already been disclosed, for example, by the maintainers of a module (including a commit or pending release in a software repository), or by a user in a public forum (including the issue tracker or pull requests for a module).

 If we are unable to contact any maintainers, then we may disclose the vulnerability sooner.